 - Lack of mobility while tying

 - At the mercy of the table or desk height

 - Can be elevated to your preferred tying height

 - Can store things on the pedestal, like beads and hooks

 - It takes up more space on your bench.

 The Best Fly Tying Vices, In My Opinion

 Now that we’ve covered what you need to be looking for in a vise that will suit your tying style let’s dive into some of the best vises on the market.
 I will only highlight vises I have personally owned and tied on.
 The three brands I will touch on are Renzetti, Peak, and Regal.
 These are just a few of the major players in the vise game.
 There are certainly other great brands like Norvise and HMH, among others.
 Just do your research and consider the above factors when making your purchase.

 Best Fly Tying Vises For The Money

 If you’re like most tiers, you don’t want to spend a ton of money on a vise.
-You’d rather save money and put it towards more materials and hooks, more power to ya.
-That being said, there are still some great options in the under $250 price range.
+If you’d rather save money and put it towards more materials and hooks, more power to ya.
+That being said, some great options are still in the under $250 price range.